bob-ros2/dindbox/README.md

 ### 1. Web UI & REST API

-The default mode, launched via `docker-compose`, runs a FastAPI server that exposes a full REST API for Docker management.
+The default mode, launched via `docker compose`, runs a FastAPI server that exposes a full REST API for Docker management.
 This is paired with a responsive React web UI and interactive Swagger documentation, making it ideal for human users and traditional API integrations.

 ### 2. Docker MCP Server (for AI Agents)

 The project includes the `Docker MCP Server`, a component designed for programmatic use by automated systems like AI agents or Large Language Models (LLMs) with tool-calling capabilities.
+The MCP Server is a standalone component that can be run independently of the Docker-in-Docker environment.
+It is capable of connecting to and managing any accessible Docker daemon.

-Instead of a web server, it can run in a mode that communicates over standard input/output (`stdio`).
+Instead of a web server, it run in a mode that communicates over standard input/output (`stdio`).
 It processes structured commands (e.g., JSON) from `stdin` and returns the results to `stdout`.
 This provides a robust, scriptable interface for an AI model to safely execute Docker operations within the container's sandboxed environment.
 This functionality is provided by the `run_stdio` function within the `docker_mcp_server` package.

 Here is an example configuration for an external tool-calling framework to launch and interact with the MCP server: